m0ose/asx/docs/Patches.md

 Return the patch at x,y where both are valid integer patch coordinates.

-> `inRect (p, dx, dy = dx, meToo = true)`
+> `patchRect (p, dx, dy = dx, meToo = true)`

 Return all patches in rectangle dx, dy from p, dx, dy integers.
 Include p itself if meToo is true.

-Overrides AgentArray's inRect, taking advantage of the regular layout of the patches.

 If called with a breed, returns the same values as if called with patches.
 Does not limit itself to only breeds in result.

 > `cacheRect (dx, dy = dx, meToo = true)`

-Install a cached version of inRect(p, dx, dy, meToo).
+Install a cached version of patchRect(p, dx, dy, meToo).
+This increases the performance of `patchRect` when a cached rect is available.

+> `inRect (p, dx, dy = dx, meToo = true)`

+Return all patches/breeds in rectangle dx, dy from p, dx, dy integers.
+Include p itself if meToo is true.

+Overrides AgentArray's inRect, taking advantage of the regular layout of the patches.

-If called by a breed, only caches inRect of the breed's current patches.
+If called with a breed, returns the breeds in the rect.
+Otherwise the same as patchRect.

 > `inRadius (patch, radius, meToo = true)`